 The surgery has enabled Rogers to sustain the business she started as a small company out of her home 24 years ago.

 She says she wants the business to continue as a legacy and source of pride for her family.
 Based on her most recent experiences with DOCS and Scripps, Rogers says she also plans to start a program aimed at helping women in San Diego improve their lives after completing cancer treatments.

-Scripps Cancer Center seeks to provide the best possible treatment and cutting-edge research trials for patients by coordinating medical expertise in the areas of clinical cancer care, community outreach and clinical, translational and basic research.
+Scripps MD Anderson Cancer Center seeks to provide the best possible treatment and cutting-edge research trials for patients by coordinating medical expertise in the areas of clinical cancer care, community outreach and clinical, translational and basic research.